henkelmax/audio-player/readme.md

 It's also possible to bulk apply audio to more than one item at a time by holding a shulker box in your hand.

-Starting with version `1.9.1`, you can also apply custom audio by its original file name:
+You can also apply custom audio by its original file name:
 `/audioplayer apply "<FILE_NAME>"`.
 This command works with and without the file extension (like `.mp3` or `.wav`).
 Note that the file name must be unique for this to work.